1313e/PRISM/docs/source/user/terminology_docs.rst

 	An MPI process that receives its calls/orders from a controller and performs the heavy-duty operations in *PRISM*.

 Working directory [`working_dir`]
-	(Path to) The directory/folder on the current machine in which the *PRISM* master file and logfile of the currently loaded emulator is stored.
+	(Path to) The directory/folder on the current machine in which the *PRISM* master file and logfile of the currently loaded emulator are stored.